thatonepuggo/tf2gpt/readme.md

 # epic rcon ai thing!!
-lets people in source games run ";ask" to ask an ai a question.
+lets people in source games run "\ask" to ask an ai a question.

 # how to run